arendjr/PlainText/README.md

  * Set the PT_DATA_DIR environment variable to point to the data/ directory.
  * Run your compiled PlainText executable.

-\* *Due to usage of new C++11 features.
-You might get lucky with GCC 4.7 too,
-    but you will need to update the PlainText.pro file yourself.*

 Playing the game
 ----------------